 Using the ECHO (Extension for Community Healthcare Outcomes) Center program, a teleconferencing model that connects local primary-care teams with interdisciplinary specialist teams to improve treatment for complex and chronic health conditions, participants throughout the state have clocked more than 2,000 hours of continuing education, covering more than 130 patient cases.

-Duwve, associate professor and associate dean of public health practice at Fairbanks School of Public Health at IUPUI, and her team have launched/been funded to launch four addicitons-related ECHO groups around Hepatitis C, HIV, LGBTQ and Peer Education Program (In Prisons) with plans to launch additional groups on pain management and Communities Advancing Recovery Efforts.
+Duwve, associate professor and associate dean of public health practice at Fairbanks School of Public Health at IUPUI, and her team have launched/been funded to launch four addictions-related ECHO groups around Hepatitis C, HIV, LGBTQ and Peer Education Program (In Prisons) with plans to launch additional groups on pain management and Communities Advancing Recovery Efforts.
 The IU School of Medicine also has an ECHO group on opioids.
-Duwve's group has additional ECHOs on Cancer Prevention and Survivorship Care and is working with partners on additional ECHOs including on on Opioid Use Disorder Comorbidities.
+Duwve's group has additional ECHOs on Cancer Prevention and Survivorship Care and is working with partners on additional ECHOs including on Opioid Use Disorder Comorbidities.

 "Through ECHO, we have been able to connect an interdisciplinary group of professionals including social workers, pharmacists, community advocates, psychologists, therapists, pediatricians, primary care providers and medical residents," Duwve said.
 "This program allows everyone the opportunity to come together with their counterparts, sharing their expertise and learning from others."